This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Measuring Flour: For best results, weigh the flour (10 ounces or 285 grams).
-If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife.
+Measure flour by weight.
+Weigh your flour (10 ounces or 285 grams) if you can.
+If you don’t have a kitchen scale, fluff the flour with a fork, spoon it into the measuring cup, and level it off with a knife.
+Scooping directly from the bag packs in too much and makes the bread dense.

 Frequently Asked Questions